Head Coach Andrew Sachs

 Sachs was the head men's tennis coach at Virginia Wesleyan College from 1993-96.
 During that span, he guided the Marlins to the biggest one-season turnaround in school history, going from one win in 1993 to 11 victories in 1994.
 In his final three seasons at Virginia Wesleyan, the Marlins posted a winning record.

 In 1994, Sachs coached All-American singles player Bobby Fox to his second consecutive ODAC title and a Sweet 16 appearance in the NCAA Division III National Tournament at the University of the Redlands in California.

 Also the school's men's basketball coach, Sachs has led the Bison program to a 99-38 record in his five seasons for the highest winning percentage in College history (.723).
 In his five years, the Bison have earned five-consecutive post-season births, which included a trip to the ECAC Southwest Regional Championship Tournament in 2013-14.
 During the campaign, Bethany posted 21 wins and captured the regular season PAC title, earning hosting rights for the PAC Championship Tournament.

 Sachs has coached at the NCAA Division I, II and III levels during his career.
 Before coming to Bethany, he was an assistant men's basketball coach at Holy Cross under Ralph Willard for five seasons and helped the Crusaders to the 2007 Patriot League Tournament Championship and an NCAA Tournament appearance.

-A native of Pasadena, Md., where he was a four-year varsity tennis player at Chesapeake High School, Sachs received his Bachelor of Arts (1990) and Master's Degree (1992) from Salisbury State (Md.)
+A native of Pasadena, Md., Sachs received his Bachelor of Arts (1990) & Master’s Degree (1992) from Salisbury State (Md.)
 University.
-He and his wife Paula reside in Bethany with their son Derek (3) and daughter Meredith (born in May).
+He resides in Bethany with his wife Paula and their children Derek (5) and Meredith (2).